NYPL/authoritydata_updater/README.md

 1.  `docker-compose up`

+## Running authoritydata_updater.rb

+Looking at [docker-compose.yml](./docker-compose.yml), locally we pass in the values to the `--source` and `--vocabulary` options through the environment variables in .env In production, we'd probably just set the values when we overwrite entrypoint.

+## Confirming Solr Is Up

 You can confirm that your solr core exists by going to: `http://localhost:8983/solr/admin/cores?action=STATUS&core=authoritydata`
 You can see the Solr admin interface here: http://localhost:8983/solr/admin/